banner image

 How does online therapy work?

 It’s easy!
 Online therapy in Colorado can be done from your smartphone or computer.
-I live in Morrison, but the great news is that you are able to login to your therapy session from anywhere in the state of Colorado.
+I live in Morrison, but the great news is that you are able to login to your therapy session from anywhere in the states I am licensed in (Colorado, Arizona, & Massachusetts).
 I use my electronic health record (EHR)’s a video platform, which is secure and simple to use.

 The morning of your online therapy session, I send out an email with a link for you to click on at our session time to log in to the video.
 If on your computer, all you have to do is click the link.
 If on your phone, you would just need to download the SimplePractice for Telehealth app (free) before the first telehealth therapy session.
 Then, you can click on the email link for the video to pop up.
 That’s it!